department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md

 > Put it at the top of this page [mousing over header], because that's where people are going to look.

-3 people said if they didn't see it on the homepage, and they knew what it was called, they would use site search to find it.
+3 people said if they didn't see it on the homepage, and they knew what it was called, they would use the site search in the global nav to find it.

 **Implication**

-Veterans would expect to find a link to a product link the learning center prominently displayed on the homepage or in the site wide header.
+Veterans would expect to [find a link to a product link ] the learning center prominently displayed on the homepage or in the site wide header. [<-- not sure intended meaning ]

 ## Additional Insights

-### **Multiple participants did not think the titles on the hub page were clickable.**
+### **Multiple participants did not think the body copy links on the benefit hub page were clickable.** <-- please clarify or provide context that this is not a learning center page.
+Because this is following all LC observations, even I initially assumed these were on LC artilce pages.

 The blue text wasn't sufficient enough to signify to them that the headings were interactive.
 All of the participants who struggled with this identified as having cognitive or functional impairments.